jthlab/demesinfer/docs/projection.rst

   proj_dict, einsum_str, input_arrays = prepare_projection(afs, afs_samples, sequence_length, num_projections, seed)

-The function returns three components that collectively enable efficient likelihood computation via random projection: ``proj_dict`` contains the random projection vectors that define the low-dimensional subspace for approximating the full expected SFS, ``einsum_str`` is a string specifying the Einstein summation convention for the tensor operations, and ``input_arrays`` are preprocessed arrays that serve as inputs to the jnp.einsum call, optimized for JAX's just-in-time compilation.
-Together, these components provide a complete specification for computing the projected likelihood with optimal computational efficiency within JAX's differentiable programming framework.
+The function returns three components that collectively enable efficient likelihood computation via random projection: ``proj_dict`` contains the random projection vectors that define the low-dimensional subspace for approximating the full expected SFS, ``einsum_str`` is a string specifying the Einstein summation for tensor operations, and ``input_arrays`` are preprocessed arrays that serve as inputs to the ``jax.numpy.einsum`` call, optimized for JAX's just-in-time compilation.
+Together, these components are used for computing the projected likelihood with optimal computational efficiency within JAX's differentiable programming framework.

-To obtain a low dimensional representation of the SFS, we use ``tensor_prod`` which takes in a dictionary of all the random projections and applies the projections to the full expected SFS evaluated at parameters with specified values in ``paths``.
+To obtain a low dimensional representation of the SFS, we use ``tensor_prod`` which takes in a dictionary of the random projections and applies them to the full expected SFS evaluated at the specified parameter values in the ``paths`` variable.
 We follow the same setup in ``Tutorial`` and create an ``ExpectedSFS`` object and apply ``tensor_prod``.

 .. code-block:: python